 We are open on Thursday June 24.
 To find your store's opening hours, click here.

 Here are a few tips to help you find what you are looking for:

-The return of winter often brings with it an increased risk of various kinds of respiratory infections.
-No one is immune to catching nasty germs, like the ones that cause a cold, the flu, tonsillitis, sinusitis, and so on.
-Fortunately, certain preventive measures help to reduce the risk of contracting these infections, particularly the ones caused by a virus, such as the flu.
+The return of winter often brings with it an increased risk of various types of respiratory infections.
+No one is immune to catching nasty germs, like the ones that cause a cold, the flu, COVID-19, tonsillitis, sinusitis, and so on.
+Fortunately, certain preventive measures help to reduce the risk of getting these infections, particularly the ones caused by a virus, such as the flu.

 The virus responsible for the flu is called influenza.
 It spreads freely each year in Quebec and around the world.
 Flu season varies from year to year, but it generally lasts from late fall to the spring.
 Thus, the start of fall is the ideal time to think about the strategies intended to fight this sworn enemy of health: the flu.

-Although, seemingly innocuous, the flu is associated with serious complications and to numerous deaths each year.
+It may seem innocuous; yet, the flu is associated with serious complications and to numerous deaths each year.
 It is important to distinguish between a mere cold and the flu.
-Although they are both viral respiratory infections, their symptoms and complications differ in nature and severity.
+Although both are viral respiratory infections, their symptoms and complications differ in nature and severity.

 The flu often includes stronger symptoms: extreme fatigue and weakness, fever and shivering, pain and muscle soreness, and general malaise.
 Additionally, it can lead to other complications (bronchitis, pneumonia, sinusitis, otitis, etc.), which sometimes require hospitalization.
 In the most serious cases, it can lead to death.
 This is why immunization is recommended.